robodhhb/Smart-Modelrailway-Cam/30_Your_Training/20_Data/readme.md

 The annotation has to be done with [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/).
 Open the project file "VIA_SMRC.json" with VGG Image Annotator on the PC.
 Change the default path in the project settings to the path with the training data on youtr PC.
 Don't forget a closing "\\".

+Then the class names of the locomotives or wagons must be entered under "Attributes" in the "classname" attribute with "Add new option id".
+Locomotives must begin with ":"

 After having done the annotation export the result as JSON-file and generate training.csv.